Wilfred/wilfred.github.com/_posts/2016-04-26-effortless-major-mode-development.markdown

 ## Use regexp-opt

 As of Emacs 24, `regexp-opt` takes a `'symbols` option.
-You should write your font lock keywords like this:
+You should write your font-lock keywords like this:

 {% highlight common-lisp %}
-(defvar cask-mode-font-lock-keywords
+(defvar js-mode-font-lock-keywords
   `((,(regexp-opt
-       '("package" "package-file" "files" "depends-on")
+       '("var" "for" "function" "if" "else")
        'symbol)
      . font-lock-keyword-face)
 {% endhighlight %}